What do the measurements with the intensity probe look like?

 • precisely locate acoustic bridges,

-• assess the quality of partitions,
+• assess the quality of partition execution,

-• list of the equipment used,
+• a list of the equipment used,

 • reference to applicable standards,

-• measurement results along with analysis
+• measurement results together with analysis

 Nyquist Team